 On April 3, the Japanese launched an all-out offensive at 3:00 P.M. and the tanks were sent to various sectors in an attempt to stop the advance.
 When it became apparent to Gen. Edward King that the situation was hopeless, he sent staff officers to negotiate the surrender of Bataan on April 8th.

-The evening of April 8, 1942, the tankers were informed that Bataan would be surrendered the next morning.
+On the evening of April 8, 1942, the tankers were informed that Bataan would be surrendered the next morning.
 At 6:45, the morning of April 9th, the order crash was given and anything of military value was destroyed.
 It was on April 9th that Herbert became a Prisoner of War.
 The company remained in its bivouac for two days until the Japanese ordered them to move on April 11.

 Hubert started the march at Mariveles at the southern tip of Bataan and made his way to San Fernando.
 There, the POWs were packed into small wooden boxcars that were used to haul sugarcane.
 The cars could hold forty men or eight horses.
 The Japanese packed 100 men into each car.
 At Capas, the POWs climbed out of the cars and walked the last ten miles to Camp O’Donnell.